ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 # Deploying

-Deploying your documentation site can involve a lot of moving parts, but Ember CLI Addon Docs aims to streamline as much of the process as possible by providing a set of out-of-the-box conventions for deploying to GitHub Pages.
+Deploying your documentation site can involve a lot of moving parts, but Ember CLI AddonDocs aims to streamline as much of the process as possible by providing a set of out-of-the-box conventions for deploying to GitHub Pages.

 Once everything is set up, you'll be able to visit <u>https://**[user]**.github.io/**[repo]**</u> to see the docs for the latest release of your addon, and your CI builds will automatically keep it up to date.